 4. Confirm pairing if applicable.
 Depending on the device you are pairing to the display, you may be prompted to confirm the pairing.

-Download the Indian Motorcycle Ride Command app from the Apple or Google Play store and create a personalized account.
+Download the Indian Motorcycle RIDE COMMAND app from the Apple Store for iPhone® and iPad® or Google Play store and create a personalized account.

 For more information, see your authorized Indian Motorcycle Dealer.
 Find a dealer near you with the Dealer Locator.